dgowlett/DevOps-Course-Starter/README.md

 The project uses poetry for Python to create an isolated environment and manage package dependencies.
 This project uses the official distribution of Python version 3.7+ the installation instrution below however will install these for you
 (as found in the [poetry documentation](https://python-poetry.org/docs/#system-requirements)):

+The project uses docker container technology to stand up a development and production environments, therefore you will need to install docker desktop first for your host OS [docker installion](https://docs.docker.com/engine/install) ; note docker desktop for windows may require a paid subscription to use, please check the latest documentation - as of today 2nd August 2022 it is okay to use subscription free for educational purposes.

 ## Dependencies

 This App uses the Trello site to store the Card and list information that the App uses, therefore the following variables will need to be provided after creating a trello account from https://trello.com and creation of a new Board followed by generation of a required api key and token from https://trello.com/1/appKey/generate, these will be requested when installing the App in the next section